 Movement is fantastic for a good training presentation!
 Just use temperance, that’s all.

 Consider finding ways to keep the brain woke as often as you can.
 Animations are good for this purpose.

 Another good resource is to use the “emphasis” animations to spotlight specific and important words on the slide.

 If you follow me, you’ve heard me say this on other platforms.
 But it never hurts to say it again.
 One big image can communicate so much and reinforce learning transfer.

-If you’re talking about teamwork, you’re not going to pick an image of a paper clip unless you find a way to connect that paper clip to the concept adequately.
+If you’re talking about teamwork, you’re not going to pick an image of a paper clip unless you can connect that paper clip to the concept.